Thermodynamics of ancilla-assisted erasure of quantum information: Thermodynamics of the protocol

 Above, $U_M$ and $U_R$ stand for the internal energies of the memory and the reservoir, respectively.
 Since $-1 \leq r_{z} \leq 1$, we observe that $Q_{M} \leq 0$, which means that the memory {\it releases} heat.
 In turn, the fact that $p_g \geq p_e$ for thermal states (and hence for $\hat{\rho}^{(i)}_{R}$) implies that $ Q_{R} \geq 0$, which says that the reservoir {\it absorbs} heat.
 In both cases, the heat exchanged depends only on the component $r_z$ of the Bloch vector, which is the one associated with the internal energy of the memory.

 The above results reveal interesting aspects of our erasure operation.
-For example, we observe that the heat released by the memory $Q_{M}$ is independent of the reservoir temperature.
+For example, we observe that the heat released by the memory $Q_{M}$ is independent of the thermal qubit temperature.
 This can be explained from Eqs.~(\ref{first}) to~(\ref{fourth}).
-We observe that when the reservoir is in the ground state, Eq.~(\ref{first}) tells us that the memory has the energy unchanged if it is in the ground state, but Eq.~(\ref{third}) says that the energy decreases by an amount $\Delta$ if the memory starts in the excited state.
-In parallel, the same analysis holds true with respect to Eqs.~(\ref{second}) and~(\ref{fourth}) for the case in which the reservoir is initially in the excited state.
-Therefore, it is expected that the energy released by the memory is independent of the initial energy state of the reservoir, which explains the fact that $Q_{M}$ is temperature-independent.
+We observe that when the thermal qubit is in the ground state, Eq.~(\ref{first}) tells us that the memory has the energy unchanged if it is in the ground state, but Eq.~(\ref{third}) says that the energy decreases by an amount $\Delta$ if the memory starts in the excited state.
+In parallel, the same analysis holds true with respect to Eqs.~(\ref{second}) and~(\ref{fourth}) for the case in which the thermal qubit is initially in the excited state.
+Therefore, it is expected that the energy released by the memory is independent of the initial energy state of the thermal qubit, which explains the fact that $Q_{M}$ is temperature-independent.

 Other interesting points to be observed are that the heat absorbed by the reservoir $Q_{R}$ is temperature-dependent and that the reservoir does not absorb all the heat released by the memory, $Q_{R} \neq - Q_{M}$.
 The only exception to the latter statement is when $T=0$ ($p_g = 1$ and $p_g = 0$), which is the unique energy-preserving configuration of the composite system.
 That is to say that the general $Q_{R} \neq - Q_{M}$ behavior signifies that the composite system dissipates energy.
-Still, one can easily verify that the discrepancy between $Q_{R}$ and $- Q_{M}$ becomes more prominent for high values of $T$ ($p_g \rightarrow 1/2^{-}$ and $p_e \rightarrow 1/2^{+}$).
-This is because in this regime the excited state of the reservoir becomes increasingly more populated, a fact that strengthens the influence of the dynamics described by Eq.~(\ref{fourth}).
+Still, one can easily verify that the discrepancy between $Q_{R}$ and $- Q_{M}$ becomes more prominent for higher values of $T$ ($p_g \rightarrow 1/2^{-}$ and $p_e \rightarrow 1/2^{+}$).
+This is because in this regime the excited state of the thermal qubit becomes increasingly more populated, a fact that strengthens the influence of the dynamics described by Eq.~(\ref{fourth}).
 We remind that this is the dynamics responsible for making $\hat{\mathcal{U}}$ a non-energy-preserving operation.